Algorithmic optimization maximizes a campaign's performance by adjusting the CPM bid price and status based on the campaign goals that you set.

 Create a new campaign.

-In the Budget section of the General tab, be sure the campaign has a start date and an end date defined.
+In the Budget section of the General tab, be sure that the campaign has a start date and an end date defined.
 If the group specifies flight dates, campaign flight dates are optional.

 In the Optimization section of the General tab, select Algorithmic optimization.